revanth83/revanth83.github.io/_posts/2026-1-31-Building_Structural-Causal_Models_with_dowhy_&_econml_gcm.md

 ## 7) Key takeaways

-- **DoWhy** provides a structured causal workflow: define assumptions (graph) → identify the estimand → estimate the effect → refute the result
+- **DoWhy** provides a structured causal workflow: define assumptions (graph) → identify the estimand → estimate the effect → refute the result.
-- **EconML** enables flexible estimation using modern methods like DML when linear models are insufficient
+- **EconML** enables flexible estimation using modern methods (e.g., DML) when linear models are insufficient.
-- **Refutation tests** act as validation checks for causal claims by stress-testing the estimated effect
+- **Refutation tests** act as validation checks by stress-testing the estimated effect (e.g., placebo treatment, random common cause).
-- **Structural causal models (GCM)** extend the analysis to counterfactual reasoning
+- **Structural causal models (GCM)** extend the analysis beyond estimation to counterfactual reasoning under interventions.

 ---

 ## Practical guidance

-In real-world marketing and personalization settings, a robust minimum workflow should include:
+In real-world settings (e.g., marketing, personalization), a robust minimum causal workflow should include:

-- a clearly defined **causal graph (DAG)** with explicit assumptions
+- A clearly defined **causal graph (DAG)** with explicit assumptions
-- at least one **identified estimator** (e.g., backdoor with linear model or DML)
+- At least one **identified estimand** (e.g., backdoor adjustment using regression or DML)
+- A **refutation suite**:
+  - placebo treatment
-- a **refutation suite** (subset, placebo, random common cause)
+  - random common cause
-- a **sensitivity check** where feasible
+  - subset validation (when feasible)
+- Basic **sensitivity checks** to understand how conclusions change under perturbations

+Crucially, estimation alone is not sufficient.
+If a result does not hold under simple refutations, it should not be trusted—regardless of model complexity.

 ---